Table of Contents

 The Drive interface

 Google Drive's folder system is similar to the behavior of a desktop operating system's folders.
-Single clicking a file or folder selects it, and double clicking a file or folder opens it.
-Right clicking a selected file or folder will pull up a contextual menu with actions you can take on that item.
+Single-clicking a file or folder selects it, and double-clicking a file or folder opens it.
+Right-clicking a selected file or folder will bring up a contextual menu with actions you can take on that item.

 Adding items shared with you to your My Drive folder